massyle-d/massyle-d.github.io/content/authors/admin/_index.md

 I’m a PhD student at CREST (ENSAE, IP Paris) specializing in applied mathematics, with a strong interest in stochastic control, probability, and their applications to finance and insurance.
 I’m passionate about mathematical modeling and theoretical research, and I enjoy working at the intersection of probability, PDEs, and quantitative finance.
 During my studies at ENSAE and the M2MO program, I developed a particular interest in research topics related to stochastic processes, optimal decision-making under uncertainty, and model-based risk management.

-Outside of research, I enjoy playing the piano, practicing ping-pong, and exploring new ideas.
+Outside of research, I enjoy playing the piano and practicing ping-pong.
 I also like reading about the history of mathematics and sharing knowledge with others.